OpenConext/OpenConext-pdp/MIGRATION.md

 A new policies table is added to PDP next to the existing one.
 Manage can import the existing policies, process and store them and push them to the new table.

 The migration can be done in two stages:
-1. The new table exists besides the old one but is not used for policy evaluation.
-Manage can pull from the old table (as often as desired), and push back to the new table.
-Manage can then also show any differences between old and new, so certainty can be gained that the conversion is successful.
+1. A new table exists besides the old one but is not used for policy evaluation.
+Manage can pull from the current table (as often as desired), and push back to the new table.
+Manage can then also show any differences between current and new, so certainty can be gained that the conversion is successful.
 Changing policies at this time still happens from PDP GUI.
-2. The new table is switched to production.
-The old table is no longer used and the PDP GUI also not.
+2. The Manage PUSH can be switched to push to update the current table, so anything stored in Manage will determine the content of the actual policy evaluation.
+The new table is no longer used and the PDP GUI also not.

 ## Requirements